Azure-Samples/azure-sdk-for-js-samples/README.md

-## Azure SDK for TypeScript/JavaScript Samples
+## Azure SDK for TypeScript / JavaScript Samples (Management Libraries)

 This repo contains code samples that demonstrate the usage of next-generation management client libraries of Azure JavaScript/TypeScript SDK.